 Address: 16 York Place, Brighton, BN1 4GU

-A gem of a café just off Seven Dials.
+Previously Maple Café, this is a gem of a café just off Seven Dials.
 The coffee is some of the best I've had in Brighton, the food covers every sweet or savoury snack craving you could have, and the space is beautiful.
 The wifi is great, and just about covers the outside seating for those days when the sun is shining.
-They regularly host workshops and crafting evenings with local entrepreneurs, showing a real dedication to fellow small businesses.
-In addition, they have Late Night Thursdays where they stay open until 8.30pm.
+Run by lovely folks too who know a thing or ten about coffee, that’s for sure.
+Part of the same team who run Ground in Kemptown too.

 Address: 19 Chatham Place, Brighton, BN1 3TN

 Let me know your favourite wifi cafés in Brighton in the comments below.
 I’m always looking for a good excuse to go and drink more coffee, so I’d love to try them out, and I'll be updating this list in the future.